 Their qualified counsellors can give young people the support they need, when they need it.
 Kooth’s live chat service is available Monday to Friday from midday to 10.00pm, and on Saturdays and Sundays from 6.00pm to 10.00pm and is accessible through mobile, tablet or desktop, completely free of charge.

-- wellbeing advice for children and young people
+- COVID-19 vaccination: resources for children and young people